Thomas-Rauter/sqlite_query_manager/README.md

 ### Basic Example

-Here’s a minimal example of how to use `query_manager`:
+Here’s a minimal example of how to use the `run_sql_queries` function:

 ```python
 from sqlite_query_manager import run_sql_queries